 The agricultural sector demands priority attention considering that 50% of farmland now has degraded soils and one third of global greenhouse gases originate from agriculture in Latin America.
 This situation will be exacerbated by population growth, which will increase the caloric demand from crops by 53%–and when combined with climate change impacts–will threaten food security.

-Horacio Rodríguez Vázquez, ResCA Regional Coordinator for TNC, highlighted in his presentation “climate change resilience is a profitable investment to prevent future loses.
-If we invest 6 billion in climate change resilience, the potential savings could be 360 billion, due to avoided loses associated with climate risks.”
+Horacio Rodríguez Vázquez, ResCA Regional Coordinator for TNC, highlighted in his presentation “climate change resilience is a profitable investment to prevent future losses.
+If we invest 6 billion in climate change resilience, the potential savings could be 360 billion, due to avoided losses associated with climate risks.”

 Given the urgency, ResCA is investing almost 10 million dollars to promote healthy agricultural systems that recognize the future value of soils and through actions that will benefit habitat restoration, water security, climate resilience, and improved public policy instruments in terms of both productivity and environment in Guatemala, Belize, El Salvador, Honduras, Nicaragua, and at a regional level with SICA.